eclipse/buildship/docs/stories/General.md

 We currently do not provide a lot of information, links, etc. on eclipse.org.

+## Support Oomph setup

+### Requested Change

+Provide an Oomph model for the Buildship project.

+### Motivation

+As of Eclipse Mars, Oomph is the default Eclipse installer.
+Having an Oomph model for Buildship will allow developers to easily get to a working setup of the Buildship project.

 ## Reference Orbit for external dependencies

 ### Requested Change